ctm/Bataan-Memorial-Death-March/README.md

 |Mar 13|3.25|speed|40|from house||
 |Mar 17|26.2|race|35|[Bataan Memorial Death March](http://bataanmarch.com/register/civilian-individual/)||

-The biggest thing I have to do is stay healthy and uninjured.
+I'm currently sufficiently "pack fit" that the biggest thing I have to do is stay healthy and uninjured.
 If I do that, the rest will take care of itself.